OTI Festival 1987: Participants

 Broadcasters from twenty-four countries participated in this edition of the OTI festival.
 The OTI members, public or private broadcasters from Spain, Portugal, and twenty-two Spanish and Portuguese speaking countries of Ibero-America signed up for the festival, with Brazil, Spain, the Netherlands Antilles, and Nicaragua returning after having missed the previous edition.
 All the countries that had debuted at the festival until then participated this year.
+TeleAruba intended to participate independently in the festival for the first time, and had selected through a national final the song "Mi viejo", written by Don Ramon Krozendijk and Edwin Abath and performed by Abath himself, as the first entry representing Aruba in the festival; however, due to a miscommunication with OTI, the debut was not possible.

-Some of the participating broadcasters, such as those representing Chile and Mexico, selected their entries through their regular national selections.
+Some of the participating broadcasters, such as those representing Chile, Guatemala, Mexico, the Netherlands Antilles, and the United States, selected their entries through their regular national televised competitions.
 Other broadcasters decided to select their entry internally.